realKarthikNair/realme-ui-debloater/README.md

 To enable a disabled package
 `"adb shell pm enable <package name>"`

+- There WON'T be any issues updating your phone after debloating as far as i noticed on my personal device.
 <br>
 >Made with Love™ ❤️ <br>
 >by Karthik Nair